-G4-1 Ensure facilities and services do not exceed the ability to provide and maintain such services; necessary improvements should precede or be coordinated with future development.

-G4-2 Establish and implement necessary safety measures and standards to ensure development is appropriately restricted in areas such as flood plains and wetlands or where natural hazards (seismic, geologic, flooding, fires, etc.) are present, unless such hazards can be mitigated.

-G4-3 Consider capacity and effects on Boulder's school, parks, community centers, etc. when evaluating development proposals under the land use plan.

-G4-4 Consider adopting an annexation plan regarding the potential annexation of certain portions of private properties that are now congruent with the existing town, but are not currently within the legal limits of the incorporated area.

-G4-5 Consider a requirement for a site analysis on soils and environmental conditions to ensure development is appropriate for given ground conditions, archeological sensitivities, etc.
+- G4-1 Ensure facilities and services do not exceed the ability to provide and maintain such services; necessary improvements should precede or be coordinated with future development. - G4-2 Establish and implement necessary safety measures and standards to ensure development is appropriately restricted in areas such as flood plains and wetlands or where natural hazards (seismic, geologic, flooding, fires, etc.) are present, unless such hazards can be mitigated. - G4-3 Consider capacity and effects on Boulder's school, parks, community centers, emergency services, and other public facilities and functions when evaluating development proposals - G4-4 Consider adopting an annexation plan regarding the potential annexation of certain portions of private properties that are now congruent with the existing town but are not currently within the legal limits of the incorporated area. - G4-5 Consider a requirement for a site analysis on soils and environmental conditions to ensure development is appropriate for given ground conditions, archeological sensitivities, etc.